thelfer/mfem-mgis/docs/paper/joss/paper.md

 The API is declarative and mostly based on data structures similar to a `python` dictionary, limiting direct usage of `C++`.
-In particular, this data structure is used to instantiate non linear evolution problems, behaviour integrators, post-processings and boundary conditions.
+In particular, this data structure is used to instantiate non linear evolution problems, behaviour integrators, post-processings, and boundary conditions.

 <!--
 This data structure can be read from a `JSON`-file allowing to create